vaibhavkulal/Python_training/README.md

   * Create Project and set env in Pycharm

 ## task 2
-1. Create folde with your name on Desktop
+1. Create folder with your name on Desktop
 2. Add python files to that folder
 3. Upload the folder using drag and drop
 4. continue add new files in git using *create new* files option